 I have realised that I could incorporate baking soda, but at a very small quantity.
 Since then, I have finally formulated a baking soda recipe that really works, keeps you fresh and reasonably dry, and does not irritate the skin.

-3 tablespoons arrowroot powder / did you know many bulk stores sell package free arrowroot powder?
+2 tablespoons arrowroot powder / Where to buy: many bulk stores sell package free arrowroot powder.
 I get mine from The Source Bulk Foods.
 Powders are normally harder to ship in paper unless in small quantity, so this is difficult to find plastic free on Amazon but I found this brand that sells it in a more sustainable packaging.
+You can substitute arrowroot powder with corn starch too (amido di mais).

 1 teaspoon coconut oil / very easy to get plastic free, almost all regular supermarkets or Amazon sell coconut oil in a glass jar.
 I use a deodorised version which I get in bulk from The Soap Kitchen, but you can totally use the version that smells more like coconut :)